-One year on from the official start of lockdown in the UK and it’s fair to say quite a lot has changed.
-Aside from the mask wearing, social distancing, bubbles, roadmaps and other new words to make their way into our every day vocab, we’ve probably never spent so much time within the four walls we call home.
-But if you’re looking to improve yours, you might be left wondering “how do I buy a new kitchen in lockdown?”.
+One year on from the official start of lockdown in the UK and a lot has changed.
+There’s the mask wearing, social distancing, bubbles, roadmaps and other new words.
+But we’ve probably never spent so much time within the four walls we call home.
+So if you’re looking to improve yours, you might be left wondering “how do you buy a new kitchen in lockdown?”.

 There’s no denying we’ve caught the renovating bug.
 From a quick lick of paint and redecorating the bedroom to deciding to take the plunge and finally get going on that new kitchen or bathroom, improving our homes has become a priority.

 Hillarys found that half of Britons (52%) have a different attitude towards their home now compared to when Covid-19 began, with three quarters admitting they don’t love their house as much as they once did (75%).
 Is that you?

 How do you buy a new kitchen during lockdown?